Roman Forum Art Story | Location | Opening Hours Tickets | Authorisations

 Septimius Severus Triumphal Arch

-With the development of the Roman Empire, the Forum began to lose its role as the centre of political power, now exercised on Mount Palatine where, from Augustus, the emperors set up their villas and offices that you can also visit.
+With the development of the Roman Empire, the Forum began to lose its role as the centre of political power, which was now exercised on the Palatine Hill where, starting with Augustus, the emperors set up their villas and offices, which you can also visit.

-At the same time, the business activities of the Forum were moved to other areas of Rome, including the Forums of Emperors, the “Fori Imperiali”.
+But this did not mean the end of the Forum's importance, quite the contrary.
+At the same time, the commercial activities of the Forum were moved to other areas of Rome, including the Imperial Forums, the “Fori Imperiali”.

-Only traders were allowed to continue to exercise their banking activity on the Forum.
+Only the money changers were allowed to continue their banking activities in the Forum.

-From a commercial and political centre, the Forum gradually transformed into a sacred area symbolizing the greatness of Rome.
+From a commercial and political centre, the Forum gradually transformed into a sacred area symbolising the grandeur of Rome.

-New temples and basilicas were built, while all the Forum buildings also became more luxurious.
+New temples and basilicas were built, while all the buildings in the Forum also became more luxurious.

 Art Story Mythical Place | Temples Vestals